 After 2 weeks off, I contacted some friends at other high schools and organized a demonstration at the NYC Board of Education!
 It attracted the attention of the Board’s Chancellor, who asked me to submit a 10k word position paper on what our group wanted.
 The Chancellor agreed to allow handicapped school buses to operate, and we were all back in school in 7 days!

 I was hooked!
 I started a city-wide organization that addressed issues confronted by the disabled and attended meetings, City Council hearings, and demonstrations.
-I came to realize that conservative (Republican) politicians tended to oppose advances in disabled-rights, but liberals (Democrats) were much more open to advancing the rights of the disabled (as well as minorities, in general).
+I came to realize that conservative (Republican) politicians tended to oppose advances in disabled-rights, but liberals (Democrats) were much more open to advancing the rights of the disabled.

 I continued my political activities through my first 2 years of college and ran for NYC Council.
 Although I lost my bid for a Council seat, my organization and I became much more influential and we were able to achieve advances in housing, transportation (including the start of parking permits and curb cuts in NYC), educational funding, removal of architectural barriers and employment.